Cape Ann

 Cape Ann is a rocky peninsula in northeastern Massachusetts on the Atlantic Ocean.
 It is about 30 mi northeast of Boston and marks the northern limit of Massachusetts Bay.
 Cape Ann includes the city of Gloucester and the towns of Essex, Manchester-by-the-Sea and Rockport.

 Etymology

 During the summer of 1606, French explorer Samuel de Champlain visited Cape Ann for the second time.
 He came ashore in Gloucester and drew a map of the Gloucester harbor, naming it as le Beau port.
 Eight years later, English Captain John Smith named the area around Gloucester Cape Tragabigzanda, after a woman whom he met while in Turkey as a prisoner of war.
-He had been taken as a prisoner of war and enslaved in the Ottoman Empire before escaping.
+He had been taken prisoner and enslaved in the Ottoman Empire before escaping.

 Smith presented his map to Charles I and suggested that Charles should feel free to change any of the "barbarous names" into English ones.
 The king made many such changes, but only four survive today.
 One was Cape Ann, which Charles named in honor of his mother Anne of Denmark.